markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ## PLAY Utility

 Once you have built and tested your card, you will want to start getting creative.
-To help you do this, I have created a PLAY utility, written in FORTH and machine code, to make it easier to make your own music on your Minstrel.
+To help you do this, I have created a PLAY utility, written in FORTH and machine code, to make it easier to make your own music on your Minstrel 4th.
 It processes up to three strings (one per sound channel), which should contain instructions in the same format as for the ZX Spectrum `PLAY` command.

 The FORTH word, PLAY, is a defining word.
 That is, it creates a new word encapsulating the note sequence you want to play, which is then invoked whenever you enter the defined word.
 For example,